-The impairment review has been based on the Group's budgets revised for the impact of Covid-19 for FY-2021 which have been reviewed and approved by the Board and projections for FY-2022.
+The impairment review has been based on the Group's budgets for FY-2022 which have been reviewed and approved by the Board and projections for FY-2023.
 Forecasts for the subsequent 3 years have been produced based on 7% (a prudent growth rate for telematics market) growth rates in revenue and EBITDA in each year.
 A net present value has been calculated using a pre-tax discount rate of 10% (Group's weighted average cost of capital) which is deemed to be a reasonable rate taking account of the Group's cost of funds and an extra element for risk.
 A terminal value has been calculated and included in the discounted cash flow forecasts used within the model to fully support the goodwill value.
 A growth rate of 2% was used to determine the terminal value.